Allergies – are shutters better than curtains?

-According to Allergy UK, 12 million of us Brits suffer with dust mite allergies, and are worryingly becoming allergic to our own homes.
-So if you have allergies, are shutters better for you than curtains?
+According to Allergy UK, 12 million of us Brits suffer from dust mite allergies and are worryingly becoming allergic to our own homes.
+So if you have allergies, shutters better for you than curtains?

 Your bedroom is your sanctuary

-Those who suffer with hayfever, skin sensitivities, asthma or other respiratory issues, may kit their bedrooms out with hypoallergenic duvets and pillows, have dehumidifiers running all night, or develop complex cleaning routines to try and combat their allergies which seem to come alive at night.
+Those who suffer from hay fever, skin sensitivities, asthma, or other respiratory issues, may kit their bedrooms out with hypoallergenic duvets and pillows, have dehumidifiers running all night, or develop complex cleaning routines to try and combat their allergies which seem to come alive at night.

-As we spend on average 26 years of our life asleep, it’s a good place to start looking at ways you can reduce the amount of allergens in your home.
-Sleep.org have a great list of ways you can reduce allergies in your bedroom.
+As we spend on average 26 years of our life asleep, it’s a good place to start looking at ways you can reduce the number of allergens in your home.
+Sleep.org has a great list of ways you can reduce allergies in your bedroom.

 Those with allergies will be keenly aware of the need to keep our beds clean and that our mattress can contain dust mites and allergens.
 You can combat these critters by changing your mattress regularly (every 8 years), hoovering your mattress regularly, and washing bed linen at least weekly on a hot wash (at least 60c) which kills off the dust mites and eliminates allergens.

 f we go to such lengths to keep our beds in tip-top, clean condition, why not our window dressing?

 Unfortunately, curtains, pillows, and other soft furnishings are yet another heavenly home for dust mites and other allergens to take up residence.
 Pillows and throws are easy to wash regularly, but it’s a real pain to take down heavy curtains weekly to wash or dry clean them?
 Unless you have lightweight cotton curtains, washing them regularly would certainly be an inconvenience, and they would also quickly lose their appeal.